Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 - The Chartered Institute of Purchasing and Supply, UK

-- Applicants with other post-secondary qualifications, who have been employed in the field of maritime, shipping, transport or logistics for not less than 6 years, of which 3 years in a managerial capacity, will also be considered.
+- Applicants with other post-secondary qualifications and a history of employment in the maritime, shipping, transport or logistics industry for not fewer than 6 years, of which 3 years were in a managerial capacity, will also be considered.

 If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the University’s minimum English language requirement for admission purpose.
 Please refer to the "Admission Requirements" section of Study@PolyU for details.

 - Shortlisted candidates may be invited to attend admission interviews.
-Applications submitted before the end of December 2018 catch up the 1st round of interview in mid January 2019.
-Other rounds of interviews will also be conducted afterwards.
+Applicants who submit their applications before the end of December 2019 will be invited to attend the first round of interviews in mid-January 2020.
+Other rounds of interviews will be conducted afterwards.

 - Classes are normally scheduled on weekday evenings in three semesters (including an optional Summer Term) within an academic year.
-However, there might be occasional delivery in daytime or in short block mode over weekends.
+However, classes are occasionally delivered in the daytime or in short block mode over weekends.

-Student visa, accommodation and other information for non-local students
+Student visa and other information for non-local students

 - Non-local students must obtain a valid student visa issued by the Hong Kong Immigration Department before being allowed to register as students or commence study with PolyU.

-- For information on living cost and related expenses in Hong Kong, please refer to www.polyu.edu.hk/miss/index.php/2-uncategorised/4-essential-guide.
+- For information on living costs and related expenses in Hong Kong, please refer to www.polyu.edu.hk/miss/index.php/2-uncategorised/4-essential-guide.

 Additional Documents Required